MicrosoftDocs/azure-ai-docs/articles/ai-services/encryption/cognitive-services-encryption-keys-portal.md

 These Microsoft-managed resources are located in a new Azure resource group is created in your subscription.
 This group is in addition to the resource group for your project.
 This resource group contains the Microsoft-managed resources that your key is used with.
 The resource group is named using the formula of `<Azure AI resource group name><GUID>`.
 It isn't possible to change the naming of the resources in this managed resource group.

 > [!TIP]
-> * The [Request Units](/azure/cosmos-db/request-units) for the Azure Cosmos DB automatically scale as needed.
 > * If your AI resource uses a private endpoint, this resource group will also contain a Microsoft-managed Azure Virtual Network.
 This VNet is used to secure communications between the managed services and the project.
 You cannot provide your own VNet for use with the Microsoft-managed resources.
 You also cannot modify the virtual network.
 For example, you cannot change the IP address range that it uses.

 > [!IMPORTANT]
 > If your subscription does not have enough quota for these services, a failure will occur.

 > [!WARNING]
-> Don't delete the managed resource group that contains this Azure Cosmos DB instance, or any of the resources automatically created in this group.
+> Don't delete the managed resource group any of the resources automatically created in this group.
 If you need to delete the resource group or Microsoft-managed services in it, you must delete the Azure AI resources that uses it.
 The resource group resources are deleted when the associated AI resource is deleted.

 The process to enable Customer-Managed Keys with Azure Key Vault for Azure AI services varies by product.
 Use these links for service-specific instructions: